Virtual Reality in Healthcare Industry

 An opportunity to minimize reliance on pharmacological ways for mental health lies in Virtual Reality.
 Exposure therapy (ET) is a really popular method among good practitioners to regulate therapy for patients suffering from mental issues.

 With the launch of mobile VR headsets, including the Gear VR presents an awesome opportunity to use telemedicine for mental health treatment.
-The use of Virtual Reality Exposure Therapy (VRET) can actually lead to mobile teletherapy can go in conjunction with in-clinic VR therapy.
+The use of Virtual Reality Exposure Therapy (VRET) can actually lead to mobile teletherapy can go in conjunction with in-clinic.
 VR is even capable of isolating anxiety related stimulus with a much-controlled approach.
 Even through ET goes quite well with VR there are other psychiatric conditions and child disorders, where VR might have a major role to play.

 VR can also come as a rescue while treating anxiety disorders and phobias.
-For instance, CleVR is a platform that effectively uses virtual emotion technology to regulated stimulated social scenarios.
+For instance, CleVR is a platform that effectively uses virtual emotion technology to regulate stimulated social scenarios.
 They also use experiments to examine the effectiveness of VR as a therapeutic approach to treat social phobias and psychosis.
 A platform on similar lines in Limbix, that enables patients to interact with people in the authentic, virtual environment.

 3. Enhanced Surgeries